Indore Soybean, Soy oil, Soy meal Close- Dec 09

 prices.

-* Soy oil prices were up at closed on better buying support against poor
+* Soy oil refined prices were weak at closed on poor buying support at

 * Soy meal prices were steady at closed on limited trading.